 Please take the time to read up on Cavalier King Charles Spaniels before purchasing.
 I spent 5 years of research before buying my first Cavalier.
 The following are questions I have been asked over the years.
-I will continue updating as more questions come in.
+I will continue updating as I receive more questions.

 What is a Cavalier King Charles Spaniel?